apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 #### Operator Crd/Csv files

-Once the operator's release has been done, it created new csv and crd files under `deploy/olm-catalog/kogito-operator/{VERSION}` on the release branch.
+Once the operator's release has been done, it created new csv and crd files under `deploy/olm-catalog/kogito-operator/{VERSION}` on the release branch in [kogito-cloud-operator](https://github.com/kiegroup/kogito-cloud-operator).
 You will need to create, with those files, new OperatorHub PRs (one for Openshift and one for Kubernetes) or asked someone from Cloud part to do it.

 If there is any change to be done due to PRs, do it on the release branch.